Tax Guide for Florists

 Sales and Use Taxes in General

-In California, all retail sales of tangible personal property, which the law defines as an item that can be seen, weighed, measured, felt or touched, are taxable unless the law provides a specific exemption or exclusion.
-As a retailer of flowers, your sales of flowers and other merchandise, and your charges for labor as well as fax, relay, and telephone services, are generally taxable.
+In California, all retail sales of tangible personal property, which the law defines as an item that can be seen, weighed, measured, felt, or touched, are taxable unless the law provides a specific exemption or exclusion.
+As a retailer of flowers, your sales of flowers and other merchandise, your charges for labor, and your charges for fax, relay, and telephone services, are generally taxable.

-If you use or give away taxable merchandise such as flowers or other merchandise you purchased without paying tax, you owe the use tax – usually equal to the sale tax – based on the cost of the merchandise to you.
+For example, if you use or give away taxable merchandise such as flowers or other merchandise you have purchased without paying tax, you owe the use tax (usually equal to the sales tax) based on the cost of the merchandise to you.

 Seller's Permit

-Most persons who sell taxable merchandise or perform taxable labor in California, even temporarily, must register with the CDTFA for a seller's permit.
+Most persons who sell taxable merchandise or perform taxable labor in California, even temporarily, must register with us for a seller's permit.

-Registering for a seller's permit is free, although in some cases a security deposit may be required.
+Registering for a seller's permit is free, although in some cases we may require a security deposit.

 If you have more than one sales location, you generally must separately register each individual location with us.

-You can register with us for a seller's permit using our Taxpayer Online Service Portal.
+You can register with us for a seller's permit using our online services.

 Know Your Tax Rate